scanny/python-pptx/docs/dev/analysis/features/shp-placeholders.rst

 * mixin with Shape

-One question is whether it should always be a different type (like from construction onward) or whether it should only be treatd as a placeholder when someone wants to perform placeholder-specific operations on it.
+One question is whether it should always be a different type (like from construction onward) or whether it should only be treated as a placeholder when someone wants to perform placeholder-specific operations on it.

 One consideration there is that certain behaviors (such as inherited